 A women’s rugby league pioneer, Katrina played the inaugural Jillaroos test in 1995, retiring as the most capped female player after 26 appearances for Australia.
 She brings her leadership and public sector experience to her commitment to making a difference to the lives of Aboriginal and Torres Strait Islander peoples, through sporting pathways and community engagement, helping to ensure that Aboriginal people are participating in decision-making in all sectors of society.

-Katrina was nominated for ACT Australian of the Year in 2017 and has been awarded a Public Service Medal.
+Katrina was named ACT Australian of the Year in 2020, and has been awarded a Public Service Medal.

 Anthony joined the Board in May 2019 and prior to this served as an independent member of the Programs and Partnerships Committee from 2018.

 Anthony was born in Lesotho to missionary parents.
 A graduate of the University of Zimbabwe he won a medal in community medicine and completed a Masters in General Medicine designed to equip provincial medical officers with the skills to manage a wide range of conditions, including emergency Caesarian sections.
 During this MGenMEd training, exposure to ophthalmology sparked an interest that took him back to Lesotho to run a small eye programme.
 Following on from this he spent 12 years in the UK training as an ophthalmologist and Vitreoretinal surgeon - working as a Consultant in Peterborough.